elemental/elemental-web/source/doc-dev/lapack-like/props.rst

 Arnoldi (IRA) iterations with the inverse normal matrix for each shift in a manner which communicates no more data than a standard triangular solve with many right-hand sides.
-Converged pseudospectrum estimates are deflated after convergence.
+Converged pseudospectral estimates are deflated after convergence.

 The second approach is quite similar and, instead of reducing to triangular form, reduces to Hessenberg form and performs multi-shift triangular solves